Naples Underground

 At the end of the tour, you can stop at the War Museum (Museo della Guerra) to admire documents and other artifacts from the Second World War.

-Getting to Napoli Sotteranea
+Getting to Napoli Sotterranea

-The Napoli Sotterranea tour beginning point is located in the historic center of the city where vehicular traffic is limited, so can only be reached on foot.
-The nearest metro station is Dante one line 1 (direction Piscinola).
+The Napoli Sotterranea tour beginning point - Piazza San Gaetano 68 - is located on Via dei Tribunali in the historic center of the city where vehicular traffic is limited, so can only be reached on foot.
+The nearest metro station is "Dante station" one line 1 (direction Piscinola).

 Tips for Visiting Napoli Sotterranea

 The route is not challenging and anyone can visit.
 If you are traveling with young children, opt for a baby carrier or backpack rather than a stroller as there are a number of steps; there is a baby stroller (pushchair) parking area at the entrance.
-The steps are wide, have a handrail, and are easy to navigate even for those who have to be cautious about stairs.
+In general, the tour is not well suited for children aged 2–3.

 The underground spaces are all quite large and are suitable even for visitors who suffer from claustrophobia.
 Visitors can decide to leave the tour at any point and return to ground level if they decide that they are not comfortable remaining underground.

-The temperatures inside Naples Underground remain quite cool all year round, so bring a light jacket or sweater in the summer months.
+The temperatures inside Naples Underground remain quite cool all year round, so bring a light jacket or sweater

 Restaurants near Naples Underground